I crossed Checkpoint Charlie before I understood what it meant.

 What You Can See at Checkpoint Charlie Today

 Checkpoint Charlie sits on Friedrichstraße, right at the historical border between East and West Berlin.
-This street looks ordinary now—cars, fast food restaurants, and a constant stream of people.
+This street looks ordinary now—cars, fast food restaurants, hotels and a constant stream of people.
 What remains isn’t the original checkpoint, yet there is enough here to help you imagine what once was.

 The downside of visiting Checkpoint Charlie is that it is busy, commercial, and sometimes chaotic.
 Souvenir shops and touristy restaurants line the street.
-Tourists wait in line snapping a selfie in front of the But if I let myself look past the crowds, the power of this place returns.
+Tourists wait in line snapping a selfie in front of the replica guard post.
+I recommend you visit early in the morning, which is best, ideally before 9:00 am.
+Midday is consistently busy with tour groups and doesn’t allow much space to engage with the site.

 Here, I see a reconstruction of the original border post, complete with a white hut and sandbags.
 It’s simple, almost understated, but that simplicity is what makes it powerful.
 I stand in front of it, trying to remember what it once looked like—soldiers, paperwork, and the sharp line between freedom and restriction.
 Street markers indicate where the Wall once stood, tracing a boundary now invisible yet unforgettable.